Sir Boateng Online

 • Types of Electrical fault

 Electrical protection refers to the precaution taken to protect an electrical installation work and equipment against damage.
-This goes a long way as to how we can minimize the occurrence of fire and electric shock.
+This goes a long way toward how we can minimize the occurrence of fire and electric shock.

-The elements of a protection system are transformers, relays, fuses, circuit breakers, earthing system among others.
+The elements of a protection system are transformers, relays, fuses, circuit breakers, and earthing systems among others.
 These devices are called electrical protective devices.
 They are very necessary to protect the individual from electric shock and also equipment and installation from severe damage.

 Selecting a protective device.